 First, Dr. Twomey's characterization of Mr. Boyle's letter is baseless.
-Certainly, Mr. Boyle clearly says that the UK government would expect ICANN to enforce its agreement with ICM.
-But there is no suggestion of any kind that the British government would expect ICANN to enforce ICM's contract with registrants in the sTLD.
+The only reasonable interpretation of Mr. Boyle's admonition is that the UK government would expect ICANN to enforce its agreement with ICM.
+There is no suggestion of any kind that the British government would expect ICANN to enforce ICM's contract with registrants in the sTLD.
 It should be a matter of grave concern to the Board that ICANN staff failed to clarify this point for Board members, most of whom are neither lawyers nor native English speakers.
 As a result, Board members voting against the ICM Agreement appear to have done so based on an inaccurate reading of Mr. Boyle's letter.
-At the very least, staff might have clarified the matter directly with Mr. Boyle, who we are confident would have cleared up this misunderstanding.
+At the very least, staff might have clarified the matter directly with Mr. Boyle.14